Pacific Mall

-Pacific Mall is an Asian shopping mall in Markham, Ontario, Canada.
-It is the largest indoor Asian shopping mall in North America and has been reported as the largest Asian shopping mall in the Western world.
+Pacific Mall is an East Asian shopping mall in Markham, Ontario, Canada.
+It is the largest indoor East Asian shopping mall in North America and has been reported as the largest East Asian shopping mall in the Western world.
 The mall is located on the northeast corner of Steeles Avenue and Kennedy Road, along the city limits with Toronto.
 Opened in the mid-1990s amid a period of significant Chinese immigration to Canada, the mall operates as a condominium corporation with 450 individual units.
 The mall also includes Heritage Town, a food court and market that functions as a notable tourist destination in the Greater Toronto Area.

 The Remington Centre, a proposed shopping mall first announced in 2005, would occupy the site formerly held by Market Village, a now-defunct mall adjacent to Pacific Mall.
 The expansion would see the construction of a structure that would bring the combined size of the malls to 1000000 ft2, though the project has faced numerous delays.

-Pacific Mall is further noted as a location for the sale of counterfeit goods; stores in Pacific Mall have been raided multiple times by the Royal Canadian Mounted Police, and in 2018 the mall was listed as a notorious market by the Office of the United States Trade Representative.
+Pacific Mall is further noted as a location for the sale of counterfeit goods; stores in Pacific Mall have been raided multiple times by the Royal Canadian Mounted Police, and in 2018 the mall was listed as a 'notorious market' by the Office of the United States Trade Representative.